Date of Degree

 Copyright 2010 Yang-Won Suh

 Suh, Yang-Won.
-"An investigation of the phototoxicity of decabromodiphenyl ether and triclosan." dissertation, University of Iowa, 2010.
+"An investigation of the phototoxicity of decabromodiphenyl ether and triclosan."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.